Get a Free Demo

 What is a Contact Center?

 For decades, the term “call center” has been synonymous with customer service.
 Call centers have been the primary touchpoint for customer interactions.
-While efficient, this approach offered customers with the only option to ‘call’ when they needed assistance.
+While efficient, this approach offered customers the only option to ‘call’ when they needed assistance.

 However, with the rise of the internet and the growing adoption of smartphones, consumers demanded a wider range of communication channels, which led to the emergence of the concept of Contact Centers.
 A contact center expands the communication options available, catering to a more omnichannel experience for the customers.